matthew-brett/pydagogue/index.rst

     python
     git
     computing

-You might also be interested on my `docosx`_ pages about developing on OSX.

 .. the hidden toctree is to avoid warnings during the build.
 The gh-pages-intro should probably be retired, `ghp-import` is easier.